kstenerud/dogma/kbnf.md

 ### `float` Function

-The `sint` function creates an expression that matches an ieee754 binary floating point [range](#ranges) encoded big endian to the specified number of bits, within the specified value range.
-If the value range doesn't fit, the grammar is malformed.
+The `sint` function creates an expression that matches the given [range](#ranges) of big endian ieee754 binary floating point values with the given number of bits.

 ```kbnf
 float(bit_count: unsigned, value: real): expression